jfcoz/postgresqltuner/README.md

 curl -Lo postgresqltuner.pl https://postgresqltuner.pl
 ```

-Add permissions :
+Add permissions:
 ```
 chmod +x postgresqltuner.pl
 ```

-And run script :
-- Via network :
+And invoke on the command line, as the "postgres" user, either:
+- By connecting to the PostgreSQL server via TCP:
 ```
 postgresqltuner.pl --host=dbhost --database=testdb --user=username --password=qwerty
 ```
-- Via unix socket as postgres system user :
+- ... or via an Unix socket:
 ```
 postgres$ postgresqltuner.pl --host=/var/run/postgresql  # PostgreSQL socket directory
 ```

-If available postgresqltuner.pl will use standard PostgreSQL variables like `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSERNAME`, and password from `~/.pgpass` file.
+If available, postgresqltuner.pl will use standard PostgreSQL variables like `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSERNAME`, and password from the `~/.pgpass` file.

-### With docker
+### With Docker

- - Via network :
+Invoke on the command-line either:
+ - via the plain network:
 ```
 docker run -it --rm jfcoz/postgresqltuner --host=dbhost --user=username --password=pass --database=testdb
 ```
- - Via network with ssh access :
+ - ... or via ssh:
 ```
 docker run -it --rm -v $HOME/.ssh:/root/.ssh jfcoz/postgresqltuner --host=dbhost --user=username --password=pass --database=testdb
 ```
- - Via docker link :
+ - ... or via a docker link:
 ```
 docker run -it --rm --link your-postgresql-container:dbhost jfcoz/postgresqltuner --host=dbhost --user=username --password=pass --database=testdb
 ```

 ### SSH

 When using it remotely, postgresqltuner.pl will use ssh to collect OS informations.
-You must configure ssh to connect to remote host with private key authentication.
+You should configure ssh to connect to the remote host with private key authentication.

-You can add options to ssh via two ways :
+You can add options to ssh:

-- Option :
+- ... as commend-line options:
 ```
 --sshopt=Port=2200 --sshopt=IdentityFile=...
 ```

-- Configure your SSH client via ~/.ssh/config :
+- or in the configuration file "~/.ssh/config":
 ```
 Host my-database-host
 	IdentityFile=...